braboj/the-great-wall/docs/solution.md

 tracked using concrete issues in the commit messages.

 ## .
-Additional Tasks
+Backlog

-- Django Models for persisting the data
+- Use django models and database for the calculations
 - Django REST framework to create the REST API
+- Class-based views
+- Resolve issue with the unit tests, change the logging solution to pure queue and then save the log in the main process or migrate to concurrent.futures
+- Convert WallConfigurator to a dataclass